-Starting in Toronto, fly south to Atlanta and take a Delta One Suites flight to Paris.
+Starting in Toronto, fly south to Atlanta and take a Delta One flight to Paris.
 Stop in Paris for a few days then catch a Korean Air flight to Seoul.
-Continue onto Shanghai in China Eastern, followed by a China Airlines journey to Los Angeles via Taipei.
+Continue onto Shanghai in China Eastern, followed by a China Airlines journey to New York (JFK) via Taipei.

-Assuming you have a stopover for longer than 24 hours in every one of these cities, you’ll have used seven stopovers out of your total allotment of 15.
+Assuming you have a stopover for longer than 24 hours in every one of these cities, you’ll have used just six stopovers out of your total allotment of 15.

 2. Six Continents à la Aeromexico

 Fly Delta One south to São Paulo before catching an Air France flight to Paris.
-Then fly Kenya Airlines to Nairobi, before stopping in Saudi Arabia (they issue e-visas now!) then continuing to Istanbul and then Moscow on a mixture of Saudia and Aeroflot.
+Then fly Kenya Airways to Nairobi, before stopping in Saudi Arabia then continuing to Istanbul with Saudia and then Amsterdam on KLM.
 Continue on to visit Japan before flying Korean Air to Sydney and taking another Delta flight to LAX.
-Finish the trip with a Delta flight back to Toronto.
+Finish the trip with Delta flights back to Toronto via Seattle and Minneapolis.